LabKey/labkey-ui-components/packages/components/docs/localDev.md

 Steps for package version numbering during feature branch development:
 1. Create your feature branch off of develop, i.e. fb_feature_1, and add your changes.
-1. When you are ready to push an alpha version up to Artifactory so you can test it in your application and on TeamCity, run the `yarn publish` command from the @labkey/components package root directory.
-This command will then prompt you for a new alpha package version.
-Ex. if adding a new feature and the current version is `0.1.0`, you would use `0.2.0-fb-feature-1.1`.
+1. When you are ready to push an alpha version up to Artifactory so you can test it in your application and on TeamCity, edit the version of the @labkey/components package in `package.json`.
+1. Use an alpha version number for the package of the form `X.Y.Z-fb-my-branch-name.0`, where `X.Y.Z` is your best guess at the next [SemVer](https://semver.org/) version that will include your changes, `fb-my-branch-name` is the name of your feature branch with underscores replaced by hyphens and the `.0` is just a starting point for the prerelease versioning.
+This `.0` version will be incremented with each alpha package version you want to publish and test of the module.
+1. Once you have modified the version in `package.json` run `npm install --legacy-peer-deps` to increment the version in the `package-lock.json`.
+1. Commit these changes using a message like `@labkey/components@X.Y.Z-fb-my-branch-name.0`.
+1. Run the `npm publish` command from the @labkey/components package root directory.
+This command will verify the build and publish the package.
 1. If you make further edits to your feature branch and need to push new alpha versions, you would just bump the last digit in your package version number (e.g., `0.2.0-fb-feature-1.2`, `0.2.0-fb-feature-1.3`, etc.).
 1. Once your feature branch is complete and ready to merge, you do one more package version update to what will be the "release" version (i.e. `0.2.0` in this scenario).
-This will again be set during the `yarn publish` command prompt asking you to enter the new package version number.
+This will again be set by updating the version in `package.json`, committing the version, and then running the `npm publish` command.
 Don't forget to update the release notes in your package's `README.md` file for this version number.
 And don't forget to update your application package.json for this new version number (if that applies).
 1. Once merged and the "release" version has been pushed to Artifactory, you can then go to Artifactory and delete your